-A recent Gender Equity Study compiled from surveys of 39 independent schools throughout the U.S. reveals that Baylor does an exemplary job in providing equitable experiences for students, regardless of gender, in a number of critical areas.
+A 2009 Gender Equity Study compiled from surveys of 39 independent schools throughout the U.S. reveals that Baylor does an exemplary job in providing equitable experiences for students, regardless of gender, in a number of critical areas.
 Highlights of the report include:

 Baylor received top ratings from both boys and girls when asked if they felt their school was a good place to grow and develop.
 Both genders also report a high level of comfort at Baylor and felt free to express their opinions in class.

 The majority of students at Baylor feel they have an adult they can speak to on a personal level.
 Seniors of both genders exceed the national norm when asked if they have a same gender adult with whom they can speak.